dotink/inkwell-view/README.md

-Simple PHP Views for inKWell
+Views for the inKWell Framework
 ============